Monitoring and assigning a dollar figure to employee turnover is important for a business in any industry.

 How can you reduce employee turnover in your industry?

 Offering employees incentive to stay engaged and financial security, when applicable, are two turnover factors in your control as an employer.
-DailyPay, a service that allows employees to be paid their earned pay daily – at no cost or payroll disruption to you – is one solution to help motivate workers at your organization.
+DailyPay, a service that allows employees to be paid their earned pay daily – with no payroll disruption to you – is one solution to help motivate workers at your organization.

 A new study from the Mercator Advisory Group, “Modernizing Payroll Through Earned Wage Access,” reveals the true transformative power that DailyPay, the recognized gold standard in Earned Wage Access (sometimes called “on-demand pay”), has on a company’s bottom line.